WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Abstract

 \section{Abstract}

 Sleep deprivation is a public health concern that significantly impacts one's well-being and performance.
 Sleep is an intimate experience, and state-of-the-art sleep monitoring solutions are highly-personalized to individual users.
-With a motivation to expand sleep monitoring at a large-scale and contribute sleep data to public health understanding, we present \wisleep, a sleep monitoring and analytics platform using smartphone network connections that are passively sensed from WiFi infrastructure.
-We propose an unsupervised ensemble model of Bayesian change point detection to predict sleep and wake-up times.
-Then, we validate our approach using ground truth from a user study in campus dormitories and a private home.
-Our results find \wisleeps outperforming established methods for users with irregular sleep patterns while yielding comparable accuracy for regular sleepers with an average 79.5\% accuracy.
-This is comparable to client-side based methods, albeit utilizing only coarse-grained information.
-Finally, we show that \wisleeps can process data from 20,000 users on a single commodity server, allowing it to scale to large campus populations with low server requirements.
+With a motivation to expand sleep monitoring capabilities at a large scale and contribute sleep data to public health understanding, we present \wisleep, a \transhealth{system for inferring sleep duration} using smartphone network connections that are passively sensed from WiFi infrastructure.
+We propose an unsupervised ensemble model of Bayesian change point detection, \transhealth{validating it over a user study among 20 students living in campus dormitories and a private home.} Our results find \wisleeps outperforming prior techniques for users with irregular sleep patterns while yielding \transhealth{ an average 88.50\% accuracy within 60 minutes sleep time error and 39 minutes wake-up time error}.
+This is comparable to client-side methods, albeit utilizing coarse-grained information. \transhealth{Additionally, we utilize our approach to predict sleep and wake-up times from a user study of more than 1000 student users, demonstrating results similar to prior findings on students' sleep patterns.} Finally, we show that \wisleeps can process data from twenty thousand users on a single commodity server, allowing it to scale to large campus populations with low server requirements.